coder745/josh_website/classes.md

     <article>
         <a name='securityplus'></a>
         <h3>CompTIA Security+ Certification Training</h3>
-        <p>In preparation for the Security+ certification, I took this class that covered teh fundamentals in teh Comptia Security+ certification exam.
+        <p>In preparation for the Security+ certification, I took this class that covered teh fundamentals in the CompTIA Security+ certification exam.
 This class was offered as a night class by the University of Alabama in Huntsville (UAH).</p>
         <a href='http://www.uah.edu/'>University of Alabama in Huntsville</a>
     </article>